UCSD-CSS-001/ucsd-css-001.github.io/course/schedule.md

 # Schedule

 This class is divided into 10 parts, corresponding to the normal 10 weeks of the academic year.
+Each part has associated lectures and labs.

+**During summer session:**
-During summer session, we cover two parts per week (one per day).
+- we cover two parts per week (one per day).

-Each week has a problem set motivating (and testing) the material that we cover that week.
+- each week has a problem set motivating (and testing) the material that we cover that week.

+- each day contains lecture (introducing the concepts and methods), and lab (hands on, group practice culminating in a submitted notebook graded for completion)

 ## Week 1.
 Basics
 **Problem Set**: convert list of heights in different units into a common representation.